lankahsu520/HelperX/helper_SVNvsGit.md

 $ git checkout -- *
 ```

 ## 4.2.
-Manage set of tracked repositories
+Manage set of tracked repositories (change the url of repositorie)

 #### svn relocate